pachyderm/pachyderm/doc/docs/master/deploy-manage/manage/gpus.md

     kubectl get pods gpu-test
     ```

-1. If the container is scheduled successfully, you are ready to start leveraging GPUs in your Pachyderm pipelines.
+1. If the container is scheduled successfully, intall Pachyderm.
+You are ready to [start leveraging NVIDIA's GPUs in your Pachyderm pipelines](#configure-gpus-in-pipelines).

 !!!
 Important "Note"
     Note that you have the option to use GPUs for compute-intensive workloads on: